akhinchey/message-board/README.md

 #### Additional Notes:

-To better follow the wireframes I added a default component for when there are no posts, but have kept the seed message data as-is.
-To verify that the app will show this messaging correctly, you can change `line 11` in `src/reducer.js` to:
+To better follow the wireframes I added a default component for when there are no posts, but have kept the seed post data as-is.
+To verify that the app will show this 'no post' messaging correctly, you can change `line 11` in `src/reducer.js` to:

 ```
     posts: []